whitneyhaddow/create-DB-script-appliances/README.md

 # create-DB-script-appliances
-A script to create and appliance repairs maintenance database.
-This DB is filled with made up data and is useful when playing around with applications.
+A SQL script to create an appliance repairs maintenance database.
+This DB is filled with made up* data and is useful when playing around with applications.

+*The appliances are real appliances models, the rest of the data is pulled out of my head. :)